kuwarbimal/website/index.md

 ## Why Machine Learning ?
 Machine Learning is used in many key fields in industries.
 For example: In healthcare industry, Machine Learning is used to predict whether human cell believed to be at risk of developing a cancer is begnin or malignant.
 As such, Machine Learning plays a key role in determining a person's health and welfare. \\
 A stock-broker knows when to buy or sell his stocks based on his experience in the past.
 Netflix recommends you the move lists based on the movies you watched.
-Using machines to learn these types of experiences to perfrom some task is called Machine Learning.
+Building models using hypothesis from oberseved data by training, testing and validating and then using models to predicit the future values is Machine Learning.